 Does WD-40 remove spray paint from plastic?

 Yes, WD-40 can be effective, especially on older paints.
-However, it’s essential to exercise caution, as it may not be suitable for all types of plastic surfaces.
+But be careful – it might not work for every type of plastic.

 Conclusion: Reclaiming the Beauty of Your Plastic Surfaces